pb-it/ark-cms-docker/README.md

 	-it <image-name-or-id> /bin/bash
 ```

-You can persist the database in an seperate mount like this:
+You can persist the database in a seperate mount like this:

 ```bash
 sudo docker volume create mysql